 Your osteopath is trained in diagnosing, treating and managing your TMD.
 As a condition with many contributing factors, your osteopath may recruit the help of other health professionals such as a dentist, GP and/or psychologist.
 This approach is well rounded and provides you with the best management plan for your problem.

-Treatment should aim to reduce pain and improve function of the jaw.
+Treatment should aim to reduce pain and improve the function of the jaw.
 Currently, conservative therapy is considered the most effective and preferred approach.
 This type of treatment includes:

 Osteopathic treatment for TMD